osobotu/projgen/README.md

 `projgen --config structure.yaml`

-Replace `structure.yaml` with the path to your YAML configuration files.
+Replace `structure.yaml` with the path to your YAML configuration file.

 ## YAML Configuration